5 Steps for Asset Protection from Lawsuits

 Step 1: Asset Protection Trust

 It is one of the strongest asset protection tools available.
-When you get sued, putting your assets into the proper type of trust can tie the hands of your legal opponent.
+When someone sues you, putting your assets into the proper type of trust can tie the hands of your legal opponent.
 Let’s say you’re in a profession where malpractice lawsuits are common (like a medical doctor or financial advisor).
 Setting up a trust is incredibly important.
 It’s worth investing in the proper structure.
 For your personal and business assets, “umbrella insurance” may be the way to go.
 But a high percentage of lawsuits are for far beyond the coverage limits.
 One unfortunate soul we just spoke with had a $3 million policy but a $28 million malpractice suit on his hands.
-So, get insured, but protect yourself beyond insurance.
+So, insure yourself, but protect yourself beyond insurance.

 Keep in mind that U.S. assets are under the jurisdiction of U.S. courts.
 There are asset protection trusts in the U.S. But the strongest case law history rests with an international trust.
-The strongest banks in the world, if you do a Google search, are located outside of the United States, not inside.
+If you do a Google search you will see that the strongest banks in the world are located outside of the United States, not inside.
 So, set up an offshore trust for your strongest protection.

 Step 2: Separate Assets – Corporations & LLCs